|

 universe providing reliable guidance and support in times of trouble and peace;

-10) Help children grow
+10) Help children grow skills in

 learning,

-effective-ly.
+effectively.
 These

 include: (a) the art of comfortably giving and receiving merited praise, and